South Windsor, New South Wales

-South Windsor is a suburb of the town of Windsor, in the state of New South Wales, Australia.
+South Windsor is a suburb of the town of Windsor in north west Sydney in the state of New South Wales, Australia.
 It is generally bounded in the west by Rickabys Creek and in the east by South Creek, both tributaries of the Hawkesbury River.
 It is also home of Bede Polding College, a Catholic secondary school.

-South Windsor was previously
+South Windsor was previously called "Newtown"; the new name of "South Windsor" was assigned on 10 September 2004.